Pointe Claire…Something for everyone!

 This new accessibility allowed the town to prosper.
 By 1854, the municipality of Saint-Joachim-de-la-Pointe-Claire was acknowledged, and the name eventually shortened to Pointe-Claire.

 A devastating fire in 1900 destroyed much of the village – it is said to have started in an abandoned building.
 Assisted by the wind, the fire quickly spread, and some 30 buildings were destroyed including the post office, the town hall and many homes.

 At the turn of the century, the construction of the railway allowed easy access for city dwellers, and the area thrived as a vacation destination.
 Highly popular, Pointe Claire is now a multi-faceted community with much to offer.

 In the main commercial area of the city along Boulevard St-Jean, you will find the regional shopping centre Centre Fairview, housing more than 200 shops and restaurants.
 The boulevard also hosts many restaurants, shops and services, which offers great convenience to its citizens.

-Its waterfront offers luxurious housing, a yacht club, the old village with its quaint shops and restaurants, and Stewart Hall, the city’s cultural centre, a West Island landmark.
+Its waterfront offers luxurious housing, a yacht club, the old village with its quaint shops and restaurants, and Stewart Hall, the city’s cultural center, a West Island landmark.

-Complete recreational facilities are available including a nationally reputed aquatic centre for swimming and diving, an arena, numerous parks and a wonderful library.
-Pointe Claire Qc is also home to the local regional hospital, Lakeshore General
+Complete recreational facilities are available including a nationally reputed aquatic center for swimming and diving, an arena, numerous parks and a wonderful library.
+Pointe Claire Qc is also home to the local regional hospital, Lakeshore General.